hannesdatta/course-odcm/content/docs/tutorials/workflow/overview.md

 {{< hint info >}}
 __Does the available data fit your research purpose?__

 If the available data fits your research purpose, you can proceed to step 4 - making a data extraction plan.
-If not, you should explore alternative data sources, e.g., data aggregators, commercial APIs, similar websites, or even published and publicly accessible data sets that have been well-documented (e.g., on Kaggle.com).
+If not, you should explore alternative data sources, e.g., data aggregators, commercial APIs, similar websites, or even published and publicly accessible data sets (e.g., on Kaggle.com).
+Be aware though that pre-existing datasets may have been insufficiently documented or formatted, which may compromise your study's rigor.

 Re-conduct your data availability assessment and evaluate the research fit of the alternative data source.
 {{< /hint>}}